TheYassir98/TheYassir98/README.md

-### Hola, soy Yassir 👋
+### Hello, I'm Yassir 👋

-### ✨ Sobre mí
+### ✨ About me

-Soy ingeniero aeroespacial con profundos conocimientos en software full-stack y Machine Learning aplicados a la industria aeroespacial.
-Me apasiona explorar herramientas y tecnologías que hacen que la ingeniería sea más divertida, emocionante y segura.
+I am an aerospace engineer with deep knowledge in full-stack software and Machine Learning applied to the aerospace industry.
+I love exploring tooling and technologies that make engineering more fun, exciting and safe.

-### 🔭 En lo que estoy trabajando actualmente
+### 🔭 I'm currently working on

-- 🛩️ [Sistema de Gestión Aeroespacial](https://github.com/TheYassir98) - Herramienta para gestión de componentes aeroespaciales.
-Integración de procesos de fabricación usando Python + FastAPI, incluyendo estas fantásticas librerías: `pandas`, `numpy`, `matplotlib` y `pydantic`, con enfoque en seguridad de tipos.
+- 🛩️ [Aerospace Management System](https://github.com/TheYassir98) - Tool for aerospace components management.
+Manufacturing process integration using Python + FastAPI, including these fantastic libraries: `pandas`, `numpy`, `matplotlib` and `pydantic`, with a focus on type safety.
-- ⚙️ [CAD Automation Tool](https://github.com/TheYassir98) - Interfaz moderna para automatizar tareas de diseño CAD.
-Construido usando React + TypeScript, incluyendo estas fantásticas librerías: `@tanstack/query`, `@tanstack/router`, `zod` y `shadcn-ui`, con enfoque en seguridad de tipos.
+- ⚙️ [CAD Automation Tool](https://github.com/TheYassir98) - A modern web interface to automate CAD design tasks.
+Built using React + TypeScript, including libraries like: `@tanstack/query`, `@tanstack/router`, `zod` and `shadcn-ui`, with a focus on type safety.

-### 🌱 Actualmente estoy aprendiendo
+### 🌱 I'm currently learning

-- **R** - Un lenguaje de programación estadístico y entorno para análisis de datos.
+- **R** - A statistical programming language and environment for data analysis.
-- **Julia** - Un lenguaje de alto rendimiento para computación científica.
+- **Julia** - A high-performance language for scientific computing.
-- **Go** - Un lenguaje de programación rápido, compilado y de alto nivel para propósitos generales.
+- **Go** - A fast statically typed, compiled high-level general purpose programming language.
-- **tRPC** - Proporciona seguridad de tipos de extremo a extremo en APIs.
-Usado con `zod` para validación de esquemas.
+- **tRPC** - Provides end-to-end type safety in APIs.
+Used with `zod` for schema validation.
-- **Prisma** - Un ORM que proporciona una API simple y segura para consultar bases de datos.
+- **Prisma** - An ORM that provides a simple, type safe API to query databases.

-### 🌍 Lenguajes
+### 🌍 Languages

 [![TypeScript](https://img.shields.io/badge/TypeScript-3075C1?logo=typescript&logoColor=fff)](#)
 [![JavaScript](https://img.shields.io/badge/JavaScript-F0D81D?logo=javascript&logoColor=000)](#)